Talent Acquisition vs Recruitment in Workforce Planning

 Talent Acquisition: Building a Talent Engine

 Talent acquisition is a strategic function, focused on long-term workforce planning.
-It’s about anticipating future needs, building a sustainable talent pipeline, and aligning hiring with business goals.
+It’s about anticipating future needs, building a sustainable talent pipeline with strategic planning, build relationship and aligning hiring with business goals.

 Where recruitment fills seats, talent acquisition builds capability.